mitll/PACTTemplateDataset/README.md

 # KRI Anechoic Chamber Dataset

+## Data files
+Each data collection consists of multiple file types.
+The CSV files following the format below, a raw Wireshark pcapng file containing raw BTLE packets, and text files containing calculated statistics on the associated dataset.

 ## Data format
 All data is formatted using a modified MITLL CSV format as follows: